About Research at Tufts Medical Center

 Groundbreaking Research That Touches Every Stage of Life

-Tufts Medical Center (Tufts MC) and Tufts Children's Hospital provide care for patients through infancy and childhood and into adulthood.
+Tufts Medical Center (Tufts MC) provides care for patients through infancy and childhood and into adulthood.
 This dedication to exceptional adult and pediatric medical care also inspires and drives our research: our institutes and centers continuously explore and develop new and advanced diagnostics, therapies and methods that touch people in every stage of their lives.

 Research Leadership in Boston — and on the National Stage

-Research at Tufts MC and Tufts Children's Hospital stands out, even in a national hub of medicine like Boston.
+Research at Tufts MC stands out, even in a national hub of medicine like Boston.
 A few of our many achievements include:

-The Mother Infant Research Institute focuses on improving the health of pregnant women and their children and also is home to one of the world’s most respected sub-specialty journals,
+- The Mother Infant Research Institute focuses on improving the health of pregnant women and their children and also is home to one of the world’s most respected sub-specialty journals, Prenatal Diagnosis.

 Our Mission: to Help People Lead Healthy, Fulfilling Lives